geliyangVU/VU_FALL22_IOT_CLASS/Setup_RaspberryPI/README.md

 <img width="1004" alt="makesuretoreplacethem" src="https://user-images.githubusercontent.com/97559266/189497932-f34cde3e-dcb6-4653-8b61-5c6f3f98533e.png">

 <img width="1030" alt="doublecheckthatthosetwofilesareupdated" src="https://user-images.githubusercontent.com/97559266/189497940-6d037e62-72dc-4c7c-92a8-98b58422ca53.png">
-Make sure that the edit are saved!
+Make sure that the edits were saved!

 #### Insert the sd card to your raspberry Pi and power it.
 The red and green leds will turn on.
 You should wait until the green light has finished flashing and the whole process may take 10 minutes

 ## Go to the admin page of router and look for the IP address for the raspberry pi
-In my case, my admin page has an ip address of 192.168.8.1
+In my case, my dietPi has an ip address of 192.168.8.1

 <img width="1374" alt="VerifiedthatDietPiisupandRunning" src="https://user-images.githubusercontent.com/97559266/189498203-d745e7d6-103a-4ba1-93f8-1494bea8e136.png">
 You can see from the above picture that my raspberry pi has an ip address of 192.168.8.150